ChiR24/travel_planner/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments

 - Flutter team for the amazing framework
 - Google for Gemini API
-- All contributors and supporters
+- All contributors and supporting

-## 📞 Support

-For support, email support@travelplanner.com or join our Slack channel.